 Spiritism did not invent anything because one cannot invent what is part of nature.
 Newton did not invent the law of gravitation since that law existed before him; everybody felt its effect and applied it but the law was unknown.
 (Spiritism is a Positive Science.
 Revue Spirite Nov 1864)

-Q: What happens at Spiritist meetings?
+Q: What happens at spiritist meetings?

-A: It depends on the Spiritist group, and on the type of meeting.
-All Winnipeg Spiritist Society meetings are facilitated by individuals who have been studying Spiritism for a number of years.
-Generally, all our meetings start with a period of meditation and energy harmonization, during which we maintain silence or play calming music.
+Generally, WSS meetings start with a period of meditation and energy harmonization, during which we maintain silence or play calming music.
 This is followed by a spontaneous prayer to help participants raise and balance their energy, then the meeting is opened.
-These measures help protect and guide those at the meeting by strengthening their connection as a group to the higher spirits (Kardec, Spirits’ Book #660).
+These measures help protect and guide those at the meeting by strengthening their connection as a group to the higher spirits (SB #660).

-During our study meetings, one participant may read straight from a Spiritist book, normally one of Kardec's, or they may present study material prepared from the same books.
-They may stop at times to ask questions and allow discussion of the points touched upon.
+During WSS study meetings, we normally read from materials drawn from Kardec's books, presented in a secular way.
+We stop at times to ask questions and allow discussion of the points touched upon.
 Anyone present can share personal experiences, offer philosophical thoughts, and ask questions, as the group tries to clarify and understand the subject more fully.
+At the end of our meetings, there is normally a short spontaneous prayer, and the meeting is closed.
+Energy treatment called ‘healing passes’ or simply ‘passes’ may also be offered to anyone who wants one.
+Participants may stay a little longer just to talk with each other.

 Q: What are passes?

-The procedure depends on the Spiritist group, and the type of pass.
+The procedure depends on the spiritist group, and the type of pass.
 During an individual pass, the recipient may be brought to a separate area to sit still on a chair.
 There the recipient can try to relax and think positively, while the pass-giver stands and connects their energy with the spirits helping.
 Some pass givers will perform ritualistic movements, but it is not necessary; it is generally thought such ritual is more for the medium’s own benefit, to help them get in the right state of mind.

 Q: Who was Allan Kardec?